 Probiotics.
 The body needs good bacteria to help with digestion.
 In fact, they live in and protect the digestive tract.
 Probiotic supplements contain these healthy germs.
 They also help control swelling and inflammation, both of which are closely linked to autism.

 Vitamins and minerals.
 It’s common for autistic children to not get enough of these.
 Much of the time, they stem from very strict eating habits.
 Vitamin and mineral supplements can help balance your child’s system and make sure she’s getting the nutrients her body needs.

 A healthy diet tailored to your child is essential.
 But it’s only one important piece of the puzzle.
 Your child’s doctor will help you balance her personal nutrition with medical and psychological treatments.

-An appropriate diet can overlap to ease autism symptoms and increase the success of other treatments.
+An appropriate diet may help to ease autism symptoms and complement the success of other treatments.